vaishnav-mandlik/WebsiteBuilder/README.md

 # Website Builder

-Our aim is to design and create Online website builders are designed to be very easy to use, allowing anyone – beginners or experienced designers – to create an entire website within minutes using a drag-and- drop editor.
+This project aim is to design and create Online website builders are designed to be very easy to use, allowing anyone – beginners or experienced designers – to create an entire website within minutes using a drag-and- drop editor.

 ## DEMO